Rwanda–United States relations: History

+In 2025, the United States served as a mediator in talks that led to a peace agreement between Rwanda and the Democratic Republic of the Congo (DRC).
+In early March 2026, the United States sanctioned the Rwandan Defence Force and four of its senior commanders on the grounds they had perpetuated the conflict in the DRC.
+In response, the Rwandan government denounced the sanctions as unfair and said they "misrepresent the reality and distort the facts of the conflict."

+Economic and aid relations

 A major focus of bilateral relations is the U.S. Agency for International Development's (USAID) program.
 In support of the overall Government of Rwanda development plan, USAID aims to improve the health and livelihoods of Rwandans and increase economic and political development.
 To achieve this, USAID activities focus on: